Oil slips amid demand concern, fears over OPEC+ deal for deeper output cuts

 By Shu Zhang

-SINGAPORE, March 6 (Reuters) - Oil slid on Friday as worries about demand for fuel being sapped by the global coronavirus outbreak were heightened by concern over non-OPEC crude producers not yet having agreed to cut output further to support prices.
+SINGAPORE, March 6 (Reuters) - Oil slid nearly 1% on Friday as worries about global oil demand and economic growth slowdown caused by the coronavirus outbreak were heightened by concern over non-OPEC crude producers not yet having agreed to cut output further to support prices.

 The Organization of the Petroleum Exporting Countries (OPEC) on Thursday pushed for crude output by OPEC and associated producers - a group known as OPEC+ - to be cut by an extra 1.5 million barrels per day (bpd) in total until the end of 2020.
 The call came ahead of an OPEC+ meeting scheduled for Friday in Vienna.